redwoodjs/redwood/docs/docs/how-to/build-dashboards-fast-with-tremor.md

 ## Live Demo

-Let's first see what's possible with a [dynamic dashboard live demo](https://tremor-redwood-dashboard-demo.netlify.app) build with RedwoodJS and Tremor.
+See what's possible with a [dynamic dashboard live demo](https://tremor-redwood-dashboard-demo.netlify.app) build with RedwoodJS and Tremor.

 Cool, right?